Wakefield: Early history

-During the Wars of the Roses, Richard Plantagenet, Duke of York was killed on 30 December 1460 in the Battle of Wakefield near Sandal Castle.
+During the Wars of the Roses, Richard Plantagenet, Duke of York was killed on 30 December 1460 in the Battle of Wakefield, near Sandal Castle.
 In medieval times Wakefield became an inland port on the Calder and centre for the woollen and tanning trades.
-In 1538 John Leland described Wakefield as, "a very quick market-towne and meately large; well served of flesch and fisch, both from the se and by rivers, whereof divers be thereabout at hande, so that al vitaile is very gode chepe there.
+In 1538 John Leland described Wakefield as "a very quick market-towne and meately large; well served of flesch and fisch, both from the se and by rivers, whereof divers be thereabout at hande, so that al vitaile is very gode chepe there.
 A right honest man shal fare well for two pens a meale".
 As preparation for the impending invasion by the Spanish Armada in April 1588, 400 men from the wapentake of Morley and Agbrigg were summoned to Bruntcliffe near Morley with their weapons.
 Men from Kirkgate, Westgate, Northgate and Sandal were amongst them and all returned by August.

-At the time of the Civil War, Wakefield was a Royalist stronghold.
+At the time of the Civil War, Wakefield was a military front line between the Parliamentarians and the Royalists.
 An attack led by Sir Thomas Fairfax on 20 May 1643 captured the town for the Parliamentarians.
 Over 1500 troops were taken prisoner along with the Royalist commander, Lieutenant-General Goring.

 In 1699 an Act of Parliament was passed creating the Aire and Calder Navigation which provided the town with access to the North Sea.
 The first Registry of Deeds in the country opened in 1704 and in 1765 Wakefield's cattle market was established and became the one of largest in the north of England.
 The town was a centre for cloth dealing, with its own piece hall, the Tammy Hall, built in 1766.
 In the late 1700s Georgian town houses and St John's Church were built to the north of the town centre.